85°F Knoxville

 .\dfu-util.exe -d 1bcf:0b1d -s :leave

-1. Download/run Zadig (zadig.akeo.ie)
+1. Download and run Zadig (zadig.akeo.ie)

 2. Options > List All Devices

-3. Find SunplusIT camera in dropdown
+3. Find the SunplusIT camera in the dropdown

-4. Select libusbK or libusb-win32
+4. Select libusbK or libusb-win32 as the target driver

 5. Click "Replace Driver"

-7. Run exit command once detected
+7. Run the exit command

 # Reset Windows Camera app